 - The second module analyses the concept of region and its intertwined linkages with the city.
 Concepts such as ‘global city-region’ are addressed in some detail and territories are analysed as the producer of knowledge accumulation.

 - The third one is devoted to the analysis of innovation networks and their urban and regional dimensions.
 The concepts of ‘cluster’ and ‘isles of innovation’ are widely used to look at the dynamic paths of territories [*As an EMIT student, I can recommend the class as it builds upon the insights of innovation economics from the previous year and develops hands-on policy advice on the regional level].

 - The fourth module develops an analysis of urban and regional job markets and their recent evolution within the paradigm of the knowledge-driven economy.
 Policies to develop human capital and to attract talents are presented in depth.

-After successful completion of this course students will be able to [*It is a very informative course in terms of policy analysis and public management but it also offers practical sessions to apply knowledge]:
+[*It is a very informative course in terms of policy analysis and public management but it also offers practical sessions to apply knowledge]:

 - Describe and interpret the development path and the challenges of an urban/regional context [*I learned a lot about the reason why cities and agglomerations exist and what determines their growth, size and economic performance].

 - Identify the role played by innovation as a main source of regional competitiveness.

 - Interpreting urban and regional policies to strengthen the ‘regional innovation system’ and to attract talents.